 What is a DAM system?

-But, let’s break this down further.
+Let’s break this down further.
 While some systems are more robust than others, all DAM systems more or less help you:

 - Store: House your digital assets in a secure, centralized location.
 Through robust search capabilities, users can quickly and easily find what they need.
 No more digging through messy shared drives or worrying that you’re using outdated or expired content.